Ollama (Local)

 Tool Use

-Ollama models support tool calling.
-Pass your tools to the Agent as you would with any other adapter.
+The adapter exposes tool-calling support through Ollama's API.
+Pass your tools to the Agent as you would with any other adapter, then validate the selected local model.

 tool_use.py